wingchain/wingchain/README.md

     - POA

-      for trial case.
+      for trial cases.

     - Raft

-      for crash fault tolerance case.
+      for crash fault tolerance cases.

     - Hotstuff (WIP)

-      for byzantine fault tolerance case.
+      for byzantine fault tolerance cases.

 ## Ready to scale